awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-the topic to which the principal can produce data.
+the target topic to grant produce permissions on.

 ---